 If you ever get to visit this area, dress as modestly as possible.
 Otherwise, you risk at least getting comments or into an argument.
 If you come to Laleli for shopping, do it only during the day.
 After seven, the area becomes dangerous.

-If you are visiting Istanbul on a package tour or with the goal of buying in bulk from the market, then you may stay in Laleli or Aksaray.
+If you are visiting Istanbul on a package tour or with the goal of buying in bulk from the market, then I guess staying in Laleli or Aksaray is okay.
 For any other reason, it’s better to choose another neighborhood.

 Few tourists travel this far as the area is located on the outskirts of the Asian side of Istanbul.
 But some people like us who are looking for an apartment for the long-term can find their way there.
 We also met some foreigners who have been to the Sultanbeyli neighborhood and in the end, they were very unhappy about that trip.

 At first glance, once you arrive, the place seems to be calm and peaceful although there is nothing to do in the area.
-However, with the advent of dusk, gypsies, refugees from African countries and illegal guests from Bangladesh take to the streets.
+However, with the advent of dusk refugees from African countries and illegal guests from Bangladesh take to the streets.

 According to the police, there are a lot of dysfunctional illegal immigrants in Sultanbeyli and this neighborhood is among the most unsafe areas in Istanbul.
 It is better for tourists not to go there.